nimrodyo/SpamHive/README.md

 Usage:
  - Users will forward their spam email to SpamHive email address.
 A response email will be sent back to the user with link to SpamHive analysis report.
- - Users will upload emails in various formats (.eml, .txt, etc...) and will receive analysis response in a few seconds.
+ - Users will upload emails in various formats (eml, emlx, msg, mbx, txt, etc...) and will receive analysis response in a few seconds.

 Extracted Data:
  - SMTP Servers IP Adresses